antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   A number field that only accepts integers is displayed to the user.
 * `select` - property is a string with a defined range.
   It requires a `values` property.
-* `checkbox` - property is a bool.
+* `bool` - property is a bool.
-  A checkbox representing boolean value
+  A bool representing boolean value
 * `slider` - property is a float with a specified range.
   It requires `min` and `max` properties.
 * `list` - property is a list of arguments of the same type, which can be specified using `dtype`.